hindux/hindux.github.io/_posts/2020-06-01-How-to-install.md

 ---
 layout: post
-title: "Installion of Termux and it's addon"
+title: "Installation of Termux and it's addon"
 description: "This guide explains about how to install termux apps and its addon lime termux api without any errors and tell that what are sources of errors while installing termux apps"
 categories: Termux-tutorial
 featured: false